Florian-Wilhelm/Raspberry-Pi/Project11/Readme.md

 Thermal imaging with an MLX90642 32x24 InfraRed (IR) array.

-Monochrome OLED display is connected for presentation purposes, later prototypes are supposed to be embedded in an IoT environment (e.g. for a burglar detection).
+Monochrome OLED display is connected for presentation purposes, later prototypes are supposed to be embedded in an IoT environment (for burglar detection and the like).

 ## SW Release Notes